"The 120 Days of Sodom and Other Stories" by the Marquis de Sade

 Despite what many of his critics alleged, the Marquis was a good writer.
 I just wish he had used his ingenuity in other ways.
 Whereas something like Fanny Hill could be considered a passing amusement, and American Psycho could be assigned a greater meaning, no one is going to get much out of this novel.
 It is, instead, something like a black hole, liable to pull readers deeper into their own fixations.

 With the above said, I now consign the Marquis to my bookshelf, where The 120 Days of Sodom is likely to remain, unread, for some time.
-The curious will of course seek out the novel, but for the less-than-curious the above quote is, perhaps, enough.
+The curious will of course seek out this novel, but for the less-than-curious the above quote is, I hope, enough.